-The "Register of Petitions for Pardon 1797-1854", "Petitions for Pardon 1819-1858" and "Petitions for Pardon 1839-1854" record sets included on this site contain details of the petitions submitted by offenders and/or their families and friends to the Home Office between 1797 and 1854 for the reduction or revocation of their sentences.
+Three record sets make up this resource: "Register of Petitions for Pardon 1797-1854", "Petitions for Pardon 1819-1858" and "Petitions for Pardon 1839-1854".
+Collectively these record sets contain details of the petitions submitted by offenders and/or their families and friends to the Home Office between 1797 and 1854 for the reduction or revocation of their sentences.

 Offenders who had been convicted and sentenced by the courts were permitted (along with their families and friends) to petition the crown for the reduction or revocation of their sentence.
 Such petitions were usually sent directly to the Home Office, who acted on behalf of the crown, or otherwise the trial judge, the king or the Privy Council.
 In other instances, petitions were passed up through the social hierarchy (for example from the offender’s employer to the local Sheriff and then on to their Member of Parliament etc.), meaning that some petitions might include several covering letters and references by the time it reached the Home Office.

-At this point, the Home Office usually, although not always, forwarded the petition and any supporting documents to the trial judge (or the Recorder of London, if it was a case from the capital), asking for a report and recommendation on the case.
-It most, but not all, instances, the Home Office followed the recommendation made by the judge.
+At this point, the Home Office usually forwarded the petition and any supporting documents to the trial judge (or the Recorder of London, if it was a case from the capital), asking for a report and recommendation on the case.
+In most, but not all, instances, the Home Office followed the recommendation made by the judge.

 The petitions can vary a great deal in length and format, from simple letters to more elaborate appeals.
 In many instances, they provide some of the richest detail available on the lives of tens of thousands of offenders.
 In putting forward the grounds for mercy, petitions often provide details of the offender’s life and circumstances at the time of the crime.
 Attached to some petitions are related papers and returns made by the governors of convict prisons of convicts recommended for early release for good behaviour.